Pearl-Ayem/pearlayem.github.io/_projects/pca_toy_project.md

 ```
 {% endraw %}

 Eigenvectors show the spatial patterns and PCs show the temporal patterns.
-So the first eigenvector plot for mode 1 which accounts for the highest variance, shows the change of variance over the spatial x domain explained by that mode.
-The first PC plot for MOde 1 shows the temporal variance explained by that mode.
+So the first eigenvector plot for mode 1 which accounts for the highest variance, shows the change of variance over the spatial x domain explained by that mode. <br>
+The first PC plot for Mode 1 shows the temporal variance explained by that mode.
 Similarly is true for Mode 2, but for the second most significant mode.
 Overall Eigenvector 1 and 2 are orthogonal, and the PCs are uncorrelated.
 In this example the PCs show an oscillation through time.

 <div class="row">
     <div class="col-sm">